stateman24/Obsidian-Notes/Reading List/Head First Java A Brain Friendly Guide/Head First Java A Brain Friendly Guide.md

 ---
 Author: Kathy Sierra, Bert Bates, Trisha Gee
-Completed: Invalid date
+Completed: false
-Status: In progress
+Status: false
 Type: Book
+Rating: ":"
 ---
 > [!important]
 > Notion Tip: Use this page to keep track of all your notes and highlights.
 You can also reference other Notion pages by typing the [[ command.
 Learn more here.